jaeoheeail/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit a specific person's tag in the list
+4. AddressBook confirms the change with the user
+5. User confirms or cancels change <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+The requested tag to edit is invalid

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements